 Along these same lines, are you willing to build future pipeline for opportunities with longer timelines?

 For example, I sell training.
-Many times people come to us because they’re growing (nope, many in RIF mode now).
+People often come to us because they’re growing (nope, many in RIF mode now).
 Others find us because they know they need better onboarding and upskilling to attract and retain talent (nice to have, less important if not hiring).

 How about this one?

 During today’s economic times, the sellers are separated from the order takers.
 You can’t afford NOT to make sure your team have the very sharpest skills to close more deals.
 Protect your revenue by teaching your team how to push deals through when there’s economic uncertainty.
-(BTW, click here to go directly to my head of Client Success and learn more about our training! 😉)
+(BTW, click here to email us and learn more about our training! 😉)